 - The best rescue of a historic industrial building or site

-- The best craftsmanship employed on a heritage rescue
+- The best craftsmanship by a trainee or apprentice employed on a heritage rescue

 - The best rescue of a listed building, scheduled monument, registered park, garden or battlefield, protected wreck site or conservation area

-Every year, the English Heritage Angel Awards open for applications in early Spring.
-A shortlist is chosen by a panel of experts from the heritage sector and out of these, four winners are carefully picked by our panel of celebrity judges, chaired by Andrew Lloyd Webber.
+A shortlist of 16 entries is chosen by a panel of experts from the heritage sector and out of these, four winners are carefully picked by our panel of celebrity judges, chaired by Andrew Lloyd Webber.

-If you are shortlisted, we'll make a film about your project and you and your group will be invited to London to attend the award ceremony at The Palace Theatre which takes place each October.
+If you are shortlisted, we'll make a film about your project and you and your group will be invited to London to attend the award ceremony at The Palace Theatre on 3 November 2014.

 If you have any questions about the awards, please contact us at: firstname.lastname@example.org.